Internal Control Guidelines

 The third internal control standard is Control Activities.

 This is using methods to reduce risk identified during the risk assessment process to ensure that agency decisions and objectives are carried out.
-Methods used to control activities include polices, procedures, networking, auditing and investigations.
+Methods used to control activities include policies, procedures, networking, auditing and investigations.
 Control activities can include both prepayment and/or post payment mechanisms to manage any improper payments.

 Your agency should have in place detection techniques to quickly identify and correct improper payments.
 Detection techniques play a large role in identifying improper payments and also provide information on why these payments were made so that corrections in you process can be made.
 Good internal controls should ensure that there is a proper segregation of duties, divided among different people to reduce error, waste, or fraud.
 No one individual should be allowed to control all key aspects on a transaction or event.